Mental health

 Mental Health (Compulsory Assessment and Treatment) Act 1992, ss 5, 65

 This right acknowledges that different cultures have different needs and beliefs and these must be taken into account when you are being assessed or treated under the Mental Health Act.
-The Act says a patient must be treated with:
+The Act says you must be treated with:

-• proper respect for their cultural and ethnic identity, language and religious or ethical beliefs, and
+- proper respect for your cultural and ethnic identity, language and religious or ethical beliefs, and

-• proper recognition of the importance of a person’s ties to their family, whānau, hapū, iwi and family group, and
+- proper recognition of the importance of your ties to your family, whānau, hapū, iwi and family group, and

-• proper recognition of the contribution those ties make to the person’s well-being.
+- proper recognition of the contribution those ties make to your well-being.

 Right 3: The right to an interpreter